-In celebration of November as National Caregiver’s Month and National Alzheimer’s Awareness Month, UK Elder Care is hosting two great events in one full-day conference.
+In celebration of November as National Caregiver’s Month and National Alzheimer’s Awareness Month, we're hosting the Senior Caregiving Conference.

 Loneliness and isolation are growing health threats for many of our older loved ones, and the condition often goes unnoticed and untreated.